Humanizr/Humanizer/readme.md

 121.ToOrdinalWords() => "hundred and twenty first"
 ```

 `ToOrdinalWords` also supports grammatical gender.
-You can pass a second argument to `ToOrdinalWords` to specify which gender the number should be outputted in.
+You can pass a second argument to `ToOrdinalWords` to specify the gender of the output.
 The possible values are `GrammaticalGender.Masculine`, `GrammaticalGender.Feminine` and `GrammaticalGender.Neuter`:

 ```C#